baloghe/wordorderv/README.md

 Grammar excercises of type _'Find the correct word order'_.
 Available with a collection of translated Turkish excerpts collected mostly from Youtube.
 Nevertheless anyone can practice with his or her own sets in XML.

-## App deployed on Vercel, quizzez fetched from MongoDB
+## App deployed on Vercel, quizzes fetched from MongoDB

 I created the application by copying and modifying the 'Create React App project' on Vercel.
 Quizzes now reside in MongoDB.